Flexibly Regularized Mixture Models and Application to Image Segmentation: Introduction

+In the remainder of Section~\ref{sec:intro}, we first briefly recap the formulation of probabilistic mixture models and the EM algorithm used for parameter optimization.
+Then, as they are closely related to our work, we describe the approaches of Sun~\etal{}~\cite{sun2017location} and Nikou~\etal{}~\cite{nikou2010bayesian} which account for image topology by regularizing the class probabilities.
+We next introduce our formulation and explain its advantages over those approaches.
+In Section~\ref{sec:linear-update-mixing-prob} we provide full details on our model for the class probabilities, which requires a directed graphical model with loops and a specific prior parametrization, and we state formally the theoretical results that come with it.
+Then, we show how our formulation can be readily extended to combine multiple mixture models through their mixing probabilities, thus accounting for hierarchical structure.
+In Section~\ref{sec:numerical-exp}, we illustrate the performance of our model in synthetic and natural image segmentation tasks.

-\paragraph{Notations} We use the following notation.
-Integers $H$, $N$ and $K$ denote respectively, the number of layers, the number of samples and number of classes/labels.
+\paragraph{Notations} We use the following notations.
+Integers $H$, $N$, $K$ and $D$ denote respectively, the number of layers, the number of samples, the number of classes and the dimension.
 A random variable is denoted by a capital letter $X$.
 The probability density function of $X$ is denoted $\pr{X}$ while $x_n$ denotes a sample.
 The set $\Delta^K$ represents the $K$-dimensional simplex.
 A bold letter (lowercase or capital) is a collection of $K$ variables $\mathbf{b}=(b_1,\dots,b_K)$.
+A set of $N$ samples $(x_n)_{1 \leq n \leq N}$ is shortened by $(x_n)_n$ or $x_.$.
+This notation also holds for random variables.